 Forms of Contact and Participants Summary of Discussions 1.
-Consultation meetings and awareness progran nmes Awareness programme for stakeholder government agencies held in June 04, 2009 at Kotmale Holiday Resort.
+Consultation meetings and awareness program 1.
+Consultation meetings and awareness programmes Awareness programme for stakeholder government agencies held in June 04, 2009 at Kotmale Holiday Resort.
 30 government officers participated.
 Awareness programme for the Farmer Organisations of "Dunhinda Ela" irrigation scheme held on May 08, 2012 at Maligapurana Temple, Gampola.
 27 representatives of three farmer organisations participated.
 Awareness programme organised for the members of Community-Based Organisations (CBO) held on October 18, 2012 at Auditorium of Ganga IhalaKorale Divisional Secretariat Office.
 26 members of various CBO were participated Consultative meeting with the Management of Farm's Pride (Pvt) Ltd; Crysbro Processing Plant held on August 21, 2012 at the Factory premises.
-(No of participants: 5) Consultative meeting with the Management of Farm's Pride (Pvt) Ltd., Crysbro Processing Plant held on The issues relevant to "Dunhinda Ela" irrigation scheme; potential reduction of water for the cultivation of paddy land during construction period and operation period of the project, and the water quality impacts due to effluent discharge from the poultry processing farm were the main points discussed at the above meetings.
+(No of participants: 5) Consultative meeting with the Management of Farm's Pride (Pvt) Ltd.,Crysbro Processing Plant held on September 21, 2012: at the Office of Farm's Pride (Pvt) Ltd. at Jayamalapura (No of participants: 6) The issues relevant to "Dunhinda Ela" irrigation scheme; potential reduction of water for the cultivation of paddy land during construction period and operation period of the project, and the water quality impacts due to effluent discharge from the poultry processing farm were the main points discussed at the above meetings.
 It is also pointed out that the lands cultivated under the irrigation scheme belong to the "Dalada Maligawa" - Temple of Tooth, Kandy.
 The farmers inherited the lands, which they have cultivated for generations; and they pay tax bi-annually to the Temple of Tooth for their hereditary land.
 Even if they are unable to cultivate, taxes need to be paid to Dalada Maligawa"and it is requested that CEB inform the Tax Officer about the project and possible problems the farmers will face during construction and find an amicable solution.
-During the discussions the CEB ensured an uninterrupted supply of water for the irrigation scheme,
+During the discussions the CEB ensured an uninterrupted supply of water for the irrigation scheme, while taking appropriate action to rehabilitate the intake structure and the canal section traversing through CEB premises, which is now in dilapidated condition.

-37Central Engineering Consultancy Bureau - consultant who carried out the feasibility studies including EIA during 2009-20012.
+38Central Engineering Consultancy Bureau - consultant who carried out the feasibility studies including LOCAL EIA during 2009-20012.